A Unified Approach to Total Vertex Irregularity Strength: Preliminaries

-For any positive integer \(a\), the boldface notation \(\mathbf{a}\) represents a constant vector where all entries are equal to \(a\), with the length of the vector being clear from the context.
-Similarly, for any positive integers \(a\) and \(b\) with \(a \leq b\), the notation \(\mathbf{[a,b]}\) denotes the vector
+For any positive integer \(a\), the boldface notation \(\mathbf{a}\) represents a constant vector with all entries equal to \(a\), where the length of the vector is implied by the context.
+Likewise, for positive integers \(a\) and \(b\) with \(a \leq b\), the notation \(\mathbf{[a,b]}\) denotes the vector

 Given a vector \(\mathbf{U} = \langle u_1, u_2, \ldots, u_m \rangle\), we define